 Third grade was only the beginning for me as far as writing goes.
 I went on to journal my every move, which included attending college at the University of Michigan— where I was a reporter for the Michigan Daily and the writer of award-winning skits for my sorority—and getting my J.D. at The George Washington School of Law in Washington, DC.

-Though I practiced law for five years, I spent way more time in my cubby writing a book about a “fictional” young lawyer who had no interest in practicing law than I spent writing briefs.
-So I quit the law and became a full-time writer.
+While I worked as a litigator, I spent a lot of time in my cubby writing a book about a “fictional” young lawyer who had no interest in practicing law.
+Eventually, I quit the law and became a full-time writer.
 I began by writing all kinds of copy, whatever work I could get.
 I wrote everything from traditional marketing materials, catalog copy and annual reviews to newsletters and white papers.
-I also produced web content for big companies like Whole Foods and Chase Bank, for not-for profits like the United Way and Northwestern Memorial Hospital Foundation, as well as for law firms, small businesses and start-ups.
+I also produced web content for big companies like Whole Foods and Chase Bank, for not-for profits like the United Way and Northwestern Memorial Hospital Foundation.

-Through my writing, I’ve found that I have the ability to skew reality in such a way that whatever the issue of the day (and there always is an issue of the day), it seems much less dire or serious when I’m done writing about it.
-Therefore, I credit my writing (though I suppose some of the credit should go to my family, friends and therapist) with keeping me in school, off drugs, married, and out of the eye of child protective services.
+Through my writing, I’m able to skew reality in such a way that whatever the issue of the day (and there always is an issue of the day), it seems much less dire when I’m done writing about it.
+I credit my writing with keeping me in school, off drugs, married, and out of the eye of child protective services.

 Every so often, my writing helps other people, too.
 Along the way, my readers have said things to me like, “Thank you for giving a voice to my own feelings.”
 Or, “You have a way of saying what we all are thinking.”
 Or, “Your pieces make me laugh.”
-This—touching others—is the best part of writing and the reason that I’m creating my site.
+This—touching others—is the best part of writing.

 When I’m not in front of my computer, I can be found in front of my TV.
 Or walking Pickles, my dog.
-Or driving my daughters back and forth from dance class.
+Or doing a spin class.
 Or complaining about making dinner.

 I live outside of Chicago, in the same town in which I grew up, Highland Park, Illinois.